 5. How to Win Friends & Influence People

 The book, “How to Win Friends and Influence People” is a treasure of practical tips and strategies for building better relationships.

-No doubt while launching or promoting any kind of business, you’ve to deal with various kind of people.
+No doubt while launching or promoting any kind of business, you’ve to deal with various kinds of people.
 You must remember that you’re not dealing with creatures of logic but the creatures of emotion and the creatures motivated by pride and vanity and bristling with prejudices.

 People react according to the self-requirements.
 So, the only way to influence other people is to talk about what they want and let them know how to get it.
-You might criticism, condemnation and complain and it’s probable.
-But you need to have a strong self-control and character for understanding and forgiving.
+You might criticize, condemnation and complain and it’s probable.
+But you need to have strong self-control and character for understanding and forgiving.

-There is only one secret of success in business, is the ability to get the other person’s opinion and seeing things from the perspective of others as well as from your own.
+There is only one secret of success in business, which is the ability to get the other person’s opinion and seeing things from the perspective of others as well as from your own.

 by Daniel J. Siegel